polterguy/lizzie/docs/introduction.md

 In our above example, we have created a Binder with only one single function available for Lizzie, which of course is our `add` function.
-Anything you try to do besides invoking `add` will throw an exception, because it doesn't contain any other functions but the add function.
+Anything you try to do besides invoking `add` will throw an exception, because it doesn't contain any other functions besides `add`.
 This gives you complete control over what a piece of Lizzie code is legally allowed to do, and allows you to for instance evaluate _"insecure"_ code in a highly restricted context, which does not have access to negatively modify the state of your server/client in any ways.
-The `Functions` class contains several pre-defined functions you might want to use though, ranging from math functions, to declaring variables, changing values of variables, creating functions in your Lizzie code, etc, etc, etc. Due to the way these functions are loaded into the Lizzie binder, you can also choose to translate the entire language's syntax to for instance Japaneese or Greek if you wish.
+The `Functions` class contains several pre-defined functions you might want to use, ranging from math functions, to declaring variables, changing values of variables, creating functions in your Lizzie code, etc, etc, etc. Due to the way these functions are loaded into the Lizzie binder, you can also choose to translate the entire language's syntax to for instance Japaneese or Greek if you wish.
 Simply change the _"add"_ to _"foo"_, and there's no `add` function, but rather a `foo` function, that does what `add` previously did.

-In such a way, Lizzie is arguably a programming language checmically cleansed for _"keywords"_, besides the ones you explicitly choose to load into its binder.
-However, when you use the `LambdaCompiler` to compile your code, all default _"functions"_ or _"keywords"_ are automatically loaded for you.
+In such a way, Lizzie is arguably a programming language chemically cleansed for _"keywords"_, besides the ones you explicitly choose to load into its binder.
+However, when you use the `LambdaCompiler` to compile your code, all default _"functions"_ or _"keywords"_ are automatically added for you.
 Further down on this page you can find the complete list of pre-defined functions, and what they do for you.